How to Prepare for Your First Pregnancy: The Complete Doctor Backed Guide for Pakistani & Overseas Pakistani Women

 Stress Management Tools

-- Deep breathing rituals (5 minutes morning & night).
+• Deep breathing rituals for 5 minutes morning and night,

 Pregnancy is not about perfection it’s about consistent, gentle choices that support your body.